YoussifSeliem/YoussifSeliem.github.io/_pages/Active Directory/Kerberos Delegation.md

 # Kerberos Unconstrained Delegation

-It's allowing the first hop server (can be web server as example) to request access to any service on any computer in the domain.
+It's allowing the first hop server (can be web server as example) to request access to any resource in the domain.
 <img src="/assets/img/active dir/capture2.jpg" alt="unconstrained delegation">
 Before we go consider this situation ..
 You have an application server (has unconstrained delegation) and you as a user can access it